Elderly Care is it over-regulated?

 Strangely no such conditions are required for nanny’s or an au pair who deliver just an important role.

-Yet when it comes to elderly care, there is a paranoid hysterical attitude: platitudes of protection and vague misgivings as to safeguards.
+Yet when it comes to elderly care, there exists paranoid hysterical attitudes: platitudes of protection and vague misgivings as to safeguards.

-Yet helping with taking a child to the loo, washing, bathing and physical contact are more accepted.
-Indeed if it’s an au pair taking care of the child, it is seen as an endearing trait.
+Washing, bathing, and physical contact with children are more accepted.
+Indeed if it’s an au pair taking care of the child and changing a nappie is seen as an endearing trait-ah “bless and all that!”

-Could it be that there are vested interests protectionism in the highly profitable live in care industry?
-It’s a fact there is little profit in child minding au pairs etc.
+Could it be that there are vested interests and protectionism in the highly profitable live-in care industry?
+Against the fact, there is little profit in childminding au pairs, etc.

-The media play a big part here by using emotive words such as vulnerable, risks of harm, lack of training etc. But with childcare how come these aspects are never mentioned?
+The media play a big part here by using emotive words such as vulnerable, risks of harm, lack of training, etc. But with childcare, and using a UK born person to handle, it is OK.

 It’s also an irony that more than 400,000 spouses handle caring for their partner without any form of training.

 They are however trained in life experience and practicality and common sense.
-It seems and how come a partner or spouse, can care for a loved one unpaid, and without training?
+It seems and how come, a partner or spouse untrained can care for a loved one unpaid and without training?
 Interesting that!

 Let’s look at the kind of training carers are given.

-Usually it’s 4 days in a classroom with registration to sign on a NVQ course over 2 years.
+Usually, it’s 4 days in a classroom with registration to sign on an NVQ course over 2 years.
 The course is usually distance learning.
 That’s-it, and off they go.
-Of course there are carer who may have accumulated years of experience and higher levels of NVQ.
+Of course, there are carer who may have accumulated years of experience and higher levels of NVQ.

 What needs to change?